SympYcz/SympYcz/README.md

 ### Hi there 👋, .
 #### Welcome on my profile
 Hi, my name is Jakub and i am 17 y.o.
 My hobbies are playing computer games, working in JavaScript, Java, HTML, CSS and more.
 I also like to ride a turkey.
 I often spend time at the computer and improve my knowledge.
-I hope that's enough for you. : D Have a nice rest of the day
+I hope that's enough for you. : D Have a nice rest of the day.

-Skills: HTML, CSS, JS, C++
+Skills: HTML, CSS, JS, C++, Python

 - 🔭 I’m currently working on discord python bot
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
 - ⚡ Fun fact: I am from CZ